 When a user unsuccessfully logs into TrackRecord, each accompanying error message is interpreted by TrackRecord as an active user.
-For instance, if five error messages are open, the user and machine name will be listed five times as an active user.
-In order to remove the redundant users, simply close the login dialogs.
+For instance, if five error messages are open, the user and machine name

 Tip: The timing of the message display depends on each user's polling frequency setting.